Productivity & Energy Alignment

 Day 1: Deep Work + High-Value Delivery

-Your first day of the week should capitalise on your freshest energy.
+Your first day of the week should capitalize on your freshest energy.
 This is for:

 • Your most demanding client sessions